Fuel ‘panic-buying’ in UK could see army to rescue | Malay Mail

 LONDON, Sept 27 — Britain experienced further ‘panic-buying’ of motor fuel today as a shortage of lorry drivers on Covid and Brexit fallout could reportedly prompt the government to use the army to make deliveries.

-The Petrol Retailers Association claimed that almost half of the UK’s 8,000 fuel pumps had run out of petrol on Sunday, as desperate drivers formed long queues to fill up tanks.
+The Petrol Retailers Association claimed that almost half of the UK’s 8,000 fuel pumps had run out of petrol yesterday, as desperate drivers formed long queues to fill up tanks.

 PRA chairman Brian Madderson told the BBC that shortages were down to “panic buying, pure and simple”.